codemis/fat_free_wunderlist/README.md

 ## Development

 Questions or problems?
 Please post them on the [issue tracker](https://github.com/codemis/fat_free_wunderlist/issues).
 You can contribute changes by forking the project and submitting a pull request.
-You can ensure the tests passing by running `bundle` and `rake`.
+You can ensure the tests passing by running `bundle` and `rspec`.

 This gem is created by Johnathan Pulos and is under the MIT License.